Dwarf1er/COVIDBoy/README.md

 # COVIDBoy
 This is the repository for Assignment 2 of COMP 376 - Introduction to Game Development Fall 2021 at Concordia University.
 This assignment is taking inspiration from the 1985 arcade game [Paperboy](https://en.wikipedia.org/wiki/Paperboy_(video_game)) but taking it to the modern context of the COVID-19 pandemic.
 You are playing a decontaminator, your job is to cleanse the platforms and throw masks at pedestrians to prevent the spread of the virus.
 This 2D side-scroller platform game is never ending and contains 2 game modes!
 Beware, you will lose if the virus spreads too much.

+## Demo Video

+You can download a copy of the demo video under the demo subdirectory of this repository!

 ## Art

 All of the visuals were created by the author using [GIMP](https://www.gimp.org/) and the characters were based on a royalty free sprite template sheet.
 The reference material is linked at the end of this README.